 Frankly, it’s rare that any piece of A/V gear is as easy to plug and play as this one.

 It’s also nice that you can place the Recast away from your TV, as long as it’s on the same network as your Fire TV device.
 This is in contrast to some competing OTA DVRs, such as TiVo’s Bolt, which plugs directly into your TV, meaning you’ll be limited as to where you can place your antenna.
-On the other hand, the Fire TV Recast is limited by the fact that it must be hardwired into an Ethernet port, so users should also keep this in mind.

 No cable, no problems